We are all consultants with brains and heart who know our handiwork

-Did you worry that life is a consultant might not fit your life planning later on?
+Did you worry that life as a consultant might not fit the lifestyle you wanted?

 No. I chose a job that I like and that I have a passion for.
 You need passion in your job.
 I would recommend to anybody to make their decision based on that.
 Don’t try to analyze everything strategically and weigh the pros and cons, but listen to your heart.
 The question you must ask yourself is: are you willing to go the extra mile in this job?

-What character traits helped you most in your professional life?
+What character traits help you most in your professional life?

 First and foremost, you really have to do a good job.
 Not just understand the topics very well, but reflect yourself in your work.
 Especially in consulting, a customer- and team-oriented approach is very important.
 Everybody needs to pull together – with clients and colleagues – to be successful in a project.